Quantum Engineering (EPSRC Centre for Doctoral Training)Find a programme

 |Start date||September 2017|

-Bristol's Quantum Engineering CDT offers a unique training and development experience for those wishing to pursue a career in the emerging quantum technologies industry.
+Bristol's Quantum Engineering centre for doctoral training offers a unique training and development experience for those wishing to pursue a career in the emerging quantum technologies industry.
 It supports the understanding of sound fundamental scientific principles and much more.

 Our students are given the opportunity to put their burgeoning knowledge of science and engineering into practice from the outset.
 From the first year of study, they are placed in a state-of-the-art laboratory environment and asked to undertake both individual and group research projects.